Philippe was born in France.

 After scientific studies and a commercial pilot license, Philippe held different management positions in large companies in France and USA.

-After 18 years in IT and Product Engineering he became full-time athlete in 2013 pursing his passion for adventure.
+After 18 years in IT and Product Engineering he has decided to his passion for sports and adventure live full time.

 After the Great Himalaya Trail (1,200km in 34 days) in November 2013, Philippe embarked on a year of challenges around the world;